wateralxe/MaxSMT_LIA/README.md

 # MaxSMT_LIA
-MAXSMT_LIA.rar in the release file contains PairLS and benchmark
+MAXSMT_LIA.rar in the release file contains PairLS and benchmarks